#Edo Adversary Data Design Principles

 | Lord | Nurarihyon, possessed daimyo, killing-demon swordmaster, conspiracy leaders |

 Yoma already in the existing co are used as-is.
-Onryo, fox spirit, rokurokubi, bakeneko, tsukumogami, nurikabe, kappa, and umibozu default to their core data. ex3 creates variants or named adversaries only when a distinct Edo Kaidan function is required.
+Onryo, yoko, rokurokubi, bakeneko, tsukumogami, nurikabe, kappa, and umibozu default to their core data. ex3 creates variants or named adversaries only when a distinct Edo Kaidan function is required.

 "Edo's adversaries are dangerous not because they are strong, but because they stand at the center of the incident."